Vinayak Damodar Savarkar: Arrest and transportation to India

-In India, Ganesh Savarkar had organized an armed revolt against the Morley-Minto reforms of 1909.
-Savarkar was accused of participating in a conspiracy to overthrow the British government in India by organizing murders of various officials.
+In India, Ganesh Savarkar organised an armed revolt against the Morley-Minto reforms of 1909, and was sentenced to life imprisonment on the Andaman islands.
+Around the same time Vinayak Savarkar was accused of participating in a conspiracy to overthrow British rule in India by organising murders of various officials.
 Hoping to evade arrest, Savarkar moved to Bhikaiji Cama's home in Paris, but against advice from his friends, returned to London.
 On 13 March 1910, he was arrested in London on multiple charges, including procurement and distribution of arms, waging war against the state, and delivering seditious speeches.
 At the time of his arrest, he was carrying several revolutionary texts, including copies of his own banned books.
-In addition, the British government had evidence that he had smuggled 20 Browning handguns into India, one of which Anant Laxman Kanhere used to assassinate the British official A.M.T.
+In addition, the British presented evidence that he had smuggled 20 Browning handguns into India, one of which Anant Laxman Kanhere used to assassinate the Nasik district's collector A.M.T.
 Jackson in December 1909.
+During the trial of Nasik Conspiracy Case 1910, government's advocate alleged that Savarkar was a moving part and inspiration behind assassination of Jackson.
+A Bombay court tried him in the Nasik conspiracy case and sentenced him for life-imprisonment and transported him to the notorious Cellular Jail of Andaman Island and forfeited his property.

-Although his alleged crimes were committed both in Britain, as well as India, the British authorities decided to try him in India.
-He was accordingly put on the commercial ship Morea with a police escort for his transport to India.
+Although his alleged crimes were committed both in Britain as well as India, the British decided to try him in India.
+He was subsequently put on the commercial ship SS Morea with a police escort for his transport to India.
 When the ship docked in the French Mediterranean port of Marseille, Savarkar escaped by jumping from the ship's window, swam to the French shore, and asked for political asylum.
-The French port officials ignored his pleas, and handed him back to his British captors.
-When the French government came to know of this incidence, they asked for Savarkar to be brought back to France, and lodged an appeal with the Permanent Court of Arbitration.
+Local French port officials ignored his pleas and handed him back to the police escort on Morea.
+When the French government was informed of the incident, they asked for Savarkar to be brought back to France, and lodged an appeal with the Permanent Court of Arbitration.